-Certain streets in Vaughan, and the lands fronting onto them, have been identified as Primary Intensification Corridors to recognize the function they perform in linking the Vaughan Metropolitan Centre, Primary and Local Centres Intensification Areas and accommodating higher-order transit.
-They may either be Primary intensification Corridors or Regional Intensification Corridors.
+Certain streets in Vaughan, and the lands fronting onto them, have been identified as Primary Intensification Corridors to recognize the function they perform in linking the Vaughan Metropolitan Centre, Primary and Local Centres and accommodating higher-order transit.
 This category includes both Regional Corridors (e.g. Highway 7 and Yonge Street) and local corridors (e.g. Jane Street and Major Mackenzie Drive).